Aussies: a brief history

 His agility and lightning speed can make him a formidable match for predator and prey alike.
 Of course, unless you own a ranch, he would probably be content just to keep rabbits, gophers, and squirrels out of your back yard, but he may also see fast moving bikes or running children as needing his attention.
 You will need to lay the foundation as packleader for what is off limits.

-Aussies are high energy
+Aussies are high energy.

 They were bred to be a working dog and therefore they need a job to do or they get bored and invent one – like herding the kids or shredding your socks.